VovaK0-23/aoc2022/d14_r/README.md

   - You can run `$ make gif` to create a visualization

 ### Important
-Current solution takes approx 3 min without visualization, 7 with visualization
+Current solution takes approx 2 min without visualization, 6 min with